Micro Switch KB encoding switches

 KB encoding switches generate their identifying codes through an 11-way gang of contacts that includes one contact for each bit of the switch ID.
 Although considerable detail is given in the promotional material for encoding switches, and surplus parts are available for sale dated from 1966 to 1969 (indicating that they were in production), no details on specific models are given in the known catalogues.

-The KB self-encoding switches were introduced around 1964; the KB reed switches were introduced two years later, in 1966.
-Micro Switch’s first keyboards were introduced in 1967, with “mechanical” switches (presumably KB self-encoding), with reed keyboards following the year after.
+The KB self-encoding switches were introduced in 1964; the KB reed switches were in 1965 or 1966.
+Micro Switch’s first keyboards were introduced around 1967, with “mechanical” switches (presumably KB self-encoding), with reed keyboards following later.

 Each switch is assigned an 8-bit identity, which is enough to cover not just 7-bit ASCII but any other special keys required.
 When pressed, the key station generates this numeric ID directly without the need for any additional circuitry.
 These switches have a total of 12 terminals: